renderedtext/semaphore-docs-new/source/docs/deploying-to-aws-elastic-beanstalk.md

 ## Configuring the database

-If your application has a database you can configure it in this step.
+If your application is using a database you can configure it in this step.
-You will need to specify database adapter your application is using, as well as database environment in which it will run.
+You will need to specify database adapter your application is using, as well as database environment in which it is configured to run on AWS.

 <img src="https://d2l3jyjp24noqc.cloudfront.net/uploads/image/img/115/db-setup.png"
 alt="Configure the database" class="img-responsive img-bordered">